fastlib/fCWT/README.md

 - [FFTW] >=3.3  (is included in the zip-file)
 - [OpenMP] >=5

-fCWT has been tested on Mac OSX Mojave 10.14.5, Big Sur 11.6 and Windows 10 The benchmark has been performed on a MacBook Pro 2019 having a 2,3 GHz Intel Core i9, 16 GB 2400 MHz DDR4.
+fCWT has been tested on Mac OSX Mojave 10.14.5, Big Sur 11.6 and Windows 10.
+The benchmark has been performed on a MacBook Pro 2019 having a 2,3 GHz Intel Core i9, 16 GB 2400 MHz DDR4.
-No specific hardware is needed.

 Build time settings
 -------------------

 Settings that may be specified at build time by using [CMake] variables are:
+  1. the flag to build a shared library instead of static (default is on);
-  1. the flag to build Matlab MEX-files (default is off);
+  2. the flag to build Matlab MEX-files (default is off);
-  2. installation directories.
+  3. installation directories.

 Details: